If you’re thinking about becoming a welder, don’t hesitate!

 5. Utah State University

 Located in Logan, Utah, this state university is a public research university.
-Founded in 1888, it offers several programs such as agriculture, business, mechanic arts and domestic arts.
+Founded in 1888, it offers several agriculture, business, mechanic arts, and domestic arts programs.

 But it also offers welding programs for interested students.

-Utah State University offers two programs in its school for welding:
+Utah State University offers two programs in its school welding: